ralucaelenacruceru/Proiect_Python_Beresteanu_Cruceru_Pirvan/README.md

 GIF Video Editing Tool

 This tool is designed to perform editing operations on GIF videos.
-It allows you to process each frame of a GIF video, apply operations such as Singular Value Decomposition (SVD), and generate a modified GIF video based on the processed frames.
+It allows you to process each frame of a GIF video, apply operations such as Singular Value Decomposition (SVD), and generate an image based on the processed frames.

 Features